ckbjimmy/hst953_iomed/README.md

 head(res)
 ```

+2. Using `inputevents_mv` and `inputevents_cv` tables.
+Please check the [concepts/durations/](https://github.com/MIT-LCP/mimic-code/tree/master/concepts/durations) sql codes for computing dose and duration of infusion drugs.
+The way to modify the code is similar to the CRRT example above.

 ### eICU

 1. Using `medication` table.
 This is almost the same as the query for MIMIC `prescriptions` table, since they both need to do string matching for identifying medications.